Daniel Amos: Switch to Solid Rock Records

 By 1978, the band had recorded their first entirely rock effort, Horrendous Disc, with help from newly added drummer/percussionist, Alex MacDougall.
 MacDougall had been a member of another Maranatha!
 Music band, The Way.
 Although it was recorded for Maranatha!
 Music, the album was dropped because of a major change in the focus of the label.
-They stopped releasing albums by rock and roll acts and instead focuses on children's and praise music.
+They stopped releasing albums by rock and roll acts and instead focused on children's and praise music.

 The band shopped the new record around to several labels, ending up on Larry Norman's Solid Rock Records.
 Solid Rock delayed the release for nearly three years and despite magazine article and radio specials promoting it, the album did not hit record store shelves until a week before the release of the band's newly recorded fourth album ¡Alarma! in 1981.
 The long delay led to the departure of MacDougall and Cook, and was the subject of a series of articles and letters to the editor in CCM Magazine.

 From the connection with Solid Rock, Daniel Amos began working with singer/songwriter Randy Stonehill.
 The band began touring heavily with Stonehill in the late 1970s.
 DA performed their own set and, after a Stonehill acoustic set, served as Stonehill's backing band for another set.
 That tour, known as the "Amos n' Randy Tour", became legendary for DA and Stonehill fans.
 Taylor produced four of Stonehill's albums (1981's Between the Glory and the Flame, 1983's Equator, 1992's Wonderama, and 1993's Stories), using DA as backing musicians.